Rampagy/Individually-Addressable-LEDs/README.md

 ## Architecture

 The idea is to use 3 different tasks to manage the LEDS.
 The tasks are listed below by priority (higher numbers will preempt lower numbers).

 0. Idle Task
     -  Does nothing
 1. Pattern Task
-    - State chart to decide what pattern to show
+    - Decides what pattern to show
-    - 500ms (2 Hz)
-2. Calculation Task
-    - Calculates the colors to be shown for each pattern
+    - Calculates RGB color based on selected pattern
-    - 50ms (20 Hz)
+    - 10ms (100 Hz)
 3. Refresh Task
     - Refreshes the actual colors shown on the LED strip
-        - Initiates PWM pulse train via DMA for the duty cycle of each period
+        - Initiates PWM pulse train
+        - Uses DMA to transfer the duty cycle of each period
     - 10ms (100 Hz)

 ## Peripherals